s-batish/visit-seville/README.md

 ![Footer](docs/features/footer.png)

 - Favicon
-    - A favicon icon of the Spanish flag will display on every page of the website to make the website easily identifiable in the tabs header.
+    - A favicon icon of the Spanish flag will display on every page of the website to make the website easily identifiable in the browser tab's header.

 ![Favicon](docs/features/favicon.png)